Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

 To conclude our guide, here’s the list of a few Havanese rescue organizations:

-- The Havanese Rescue organization – a nationwide organization that rescues both purebred Havanese and Havanese mixes.
+- Havanese Rescue organization – a nationwide organization that rescues both purebred Havanese and Havanese mixes.

-Adopting a Havanese pup will bring you a lot of joy.
+Adopting a Havanese will bring you joy.
 These dogs will not only become an excellent addition to your family but also become your life companions, bringing fun and happiness to your everyday life with their cheerful and sweet disposition.

 Daniela McVicker is a psychologist and family counselor.
 She is also a freelance writer and a contributor to Topwritersreview.
 Her passion is writing about leading a healthy family life and helping people enjoy their lives to the fullest.